aleen42/PersonalWiki/summary/docker/en.md

 ===

-- As the last step in your installation, you ran the docker run hello-world command.
+- As the last step in your installation, you ran the docker run `docker run hello-world` command.
 With this one command, you completed the core tasks to using Docker.
 The command you ran had three parts:

 <img src="./container_explainer.png" alt="docker_explainer">